rezaAmiri123/blog_site/README.md

 6 - There is a Images app that has bookmark.
 It can collect and save images in app

+7 - There is a social app that It can use to have a authentication backend

 The project is't complete and I'm working to add something to that